 Sri Rao is a filmmaker, author, and speaker in New York City.
 He is an established television screenwriter currently in a first-look deal with Netflix where his company is developing a slate of shows across genres.
 His global hit series The Fame Game, starring Bollywood superstar Madhuri Dixit, debuted on Netflix in 2022 among the Top 10 most-watched shows in twenty countries around the world.
 Sri served as creator, showrunner, writer, and lead director of The Fame Game.

-Sri is an established television screenwriter, having created and sold close to a dozen pilots to networks including ABC, NBC, Fox, The CW, Bravo, BBC America, and Nickelodeon.
-Credits include: “Red White & Bollywood” (with Madhuri Dixit & Priyanka Chopra), “Courtesan” (with director Shekhar Kapur), “S.O.B.” (with Kelly Ripa), “Bollywood Spy” (with Ryan Seacrest), and “I Am Not Myself These Days” (with Darren Star).
+Earlier in his career, Sri sold close to a dozen pilots to networks including ABC, NBC, Fox, The CW, HBO Max, Bravo, BBC America, and Nickelodeon.
+Credits include: “Red White & Bollywood” (with Priyanka Chopra); “Courtesan” (with director Shekhar Kapur); “S.O.B.” (with Kelly Ripa); “Alpha/Omega” (with Anthony Edwards); and “I Am Not Myself These Days” (with Darren Star).

 In Sri’s book, Bollywood Kitchen (Houghton Mifflin Harcourt), he introduces readers to the best contemporary Bollywood musicals and pairs a menu of home-cooked recipes with each film.
 Bollywood Kitchen has been adapted into a theatrical play, produced by The Geffen Playhouse and starring Sri, with its world premiere in January, 2021.

 On the film side, Sri wrote Baar Baar Dekho, featuring the #1 hit song “Kala Chashma” (with over one billion views on YouTube).
 He also produced the films New York and Badmaash Company for India’s leading movie studio, Yash Raj Films.